 Who We Are

-Framestore is home to a collective of visionaries working across film, advertising and content.
-Our work and skillset is wide-ranging, thanks to a pool of 2400 talented artists and producers in offices across the globe.
+Framestore is home to a collective of visionaries working across film, advertising, television and immersive.
+Our work and skillset is wide-ranging, thanks to a pool of 3000 talented artists and producers in offices across the globe.

 What We Do